Vashistht/vashistht.github.io/_pages/about.md

 ---

 Hello!
 I’m a first-year PhD student at Carnegie Mellon University’s [Language Technologies Institute](https://www.lti.cs.cmu.edu).
 I completed my M.S. in Electrical and Computer Engineering at CMU and a B.S. in Physics and Mathematics at the [University of Rochester](https://www.rochester.edu/).
-In summer 2025, I worked at Google Research / DeepMind as a Student Researcher with [Giulia DeSalvo](https://research.google/people/106565/), focusing on synthetic data generation and reinforcement learning.
+In summer 2025, I worked at Google Research as a Student Researcher with [Giulia DeSalvo](https://research.google/people/106565/), focusing on synthetic data generation and reinforcement learning.

 My research focuses on *making smaller models better and more efficient—through both compression and improvements to data and training*.
 I’m particularly interested in distillation, synthetic data generation, and reinforcement learning in post-training settings, aiming to improve data quality and better understand the dynamics of RL-based fine-tuning.
 Previously, I’ve explored improvements from the compression and efficiency side, including speculative decoding, model sparsity, and self-speculation for efficient inference.